 Use Parts I, II, and III of Form 8824 to report each exchange of business or investment real property for real property of a like kind.
 Form 8824 figures the amount of gain deferred as a result of a like-kind exchange.
-Part III computes the amount of gain required to be reported on the tax return in the current year if cash or property that isn't of a like kind is involved in the exchange.
-Also, the basis of the like-kind property received is figured on Form 8824.
+Use Part III to figure the amount of gain required to be reported on the tax return in the current year if cash or property that isn't of a like kind is involved in the exchange.
+Also, use Part III to figure the basis of the like-kind property received.

 Certain members of the executive branch of the federal government and judicial officers of the federal government use Part IV to elect to defer gain on conflict-of-interest sales.
-Judicial officers of the federal government are the following:
+Judicial officers of the federal government are the following.

-1. Chief Justice of the United States.
+- 1. Chief Justice of the United States.

-2. Associate Justices of the Supreme Court.
+- 2. Associate Justices of the Supreme Court.

-- 3. Judges of the: - a.
+- 3. Judges of the:

+- a.
 United States courts of appeals;

-b.
+- b.
 United States district courts, including the district courts in Guam, the Northern Mariana Islands, and the Virgin Islands;

-c.
+- c.
 Court of Appeals for the Federal Circuit;

 - d.
 Court of International Trade;

 - e.
 Tax Court;

 - f.
 Court of Federal Claims;

 - g.
-Court of Appeals for Veterans Claims;

-h.
-United States Court of Appeals for the Armed Forces; and
+Court of Appeals for Veterans Claims; - h.
+United States Court of Appeals for the Armed Forces; and - i.

-i.
 Any court created by an Act of Congress, the judges of which are entitled to hold office during good behavior.